rlupton20-msft/azure-rest-api-specs/specification/throttling/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the throttling.
+These are the global settings for Throttling.

 ```yaml
 openapi-type: arm